jacobbushey/jacobbushey.github.io/resume.md

 *Bachelor of Science in Environmental Science, with Highest Distinction*\
 *Bachelor of Arts in Chemistry*\
 *Minor in Religious Studies*\

+{::comment}
-//Varsity Cross Country and Track\
+Varsity Cross Country and Track\
-//Dean's List 2019
+Dean's List 2019

 ### Relevant Experience